-Get started with InfluxDB Cloud 2.0 Beta
+Get started with InfluxDB Cloud 2.0

 Collect and write data

-command line interface (CLI), the InfluxDB user interface (UI), or client libraries.
+command line interface (CLI), the InfluxDB UI (the user interface for InfluxDB 2.0), or the InfluxDB v2 API client libraries.

 API, CLI, and client libraries

-For information about using the InfluxDB API, CLI, and client libraries to write data, see Write data to InfluxDB.
+For information about using the InfluxDB v2 API,

 InfluxDB Cloud instance endpoint

 instance, extract the “host” or “endpoint” of your instance from your InfluxDB Cloud UI URL.
-For example:

 Query and visualize data